Research with the Strata Community Association

 It plays an important role in supporting ground-breaking academic research into the strata sector and facilitating international discussions, comparisons and collaborations, thus providing a voice for the broader strata community.

-The 2020 survey will be the second comprehensive dataset of the numbers of strata schemes, their value, their assets, and the people employed to serve them in Australia, and the first in New Zealand.
-This data will be made freely available to the public around end of June 2020.
+The 2020 survey is the second comprehensive dataset of the numbers of strata schemes, their value, their assets, and the people employed to serve them in Australia, and the first in New Zealand.